geoserver/geoserver/doc/en/user/source/data/database/oracle.rst

        ``validate connections``
      - Connection pool configuration parameters.
 See :ref:`connection_pooling` for details.
    * - ``Loose bbox``
-     - 	Controls how bounding box comparisons are made against geometries in the database.
+     - 	Controls how bounding box filters are made against geometries in the database.
 See the :ref:`oracle_loose_bbox` section below.
+   * - ``Metadata bbox``
+     - 	Flag controlling the use of MDSYS.USER_SDO_GEOM_METADATA or MDSYS.ALL_SDO_GEOM_METADATA table for bounding box calculations, this brings a better performance if the views access is fast and the bounds are configured right in the tables default is false

 Connecting to an Oracle cluster
 -------------------------------